lewisl9029/toc/README.md

   tocb
   ```

-## Aliases
+### Aliases

-I have provided several aliases for quick access to common dev workflows:
+I have provided several aliases in the Vagrant VM for quick access to common dev workflows:

 - Run single command inside toc-dev container:
   ```